VET TECH 3015RW - Managing Animals in Emergencies

 Course Details

-Course Code VET TECH 3015RW Course Managing Animals in Emergencies Coordinating Unit School of Animal and Veterinary Sciences Term Quadmester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact 6 hours p/w and 37.5 hour (1 week) block practical Available for Study Abroad and Exchange N Prerequisites VET TECH 2015RW and VET TECH 2525RW Restrictions Available to Bachelor of Veterinary Technology students only Assessment Online Quizzes, written reports, presentations, workshops/practical scenarios Course Staff
+Course Code VET TECH 3015RW Course Managing Animals in Emergencies Coordinating Unit School of Animal and Veterinary Sciences Term Quadmester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact 6 hours per week and 37.5 hours (1 week) block practical Available for Study Abroad and Exchange N Prerequisites VET TECH 2015RW and VET TECH 2525RW Restrictions Available to Bachelor of Veterinary Technology students only Assessment Online Quizzes, written reports, presentations, workshops/practical scenarios Course Staff

 Course Timetable